tobydriscoll/udmath351/_sources/matrix/subspaces.md

 The second property above is called *closure under linear combination*.

 :::{note}
-We will be making statements about real spaces like $\real^n$, but everything also works for $\complex^n$, which turns out to be important.
+We will be making statements about real spaces like $\real^n$, but everything also works for $\complex^n$, which turns out to be important soon.
 :::

 (example-subspaces-plane)=